Welcome to Year 2

 Please use this video out PowerPoint to help support your child at home with developing a cursive style handwriting script.

 Key skills are very important.
 Your child needs to learn the key facts below.
 Learning these key facts will help your child develop their speed and understanding of maths.

-I hope you are all enjoying your time off school playing in the snow.
+I hope you are all enjoying your time off school for the summer holidays.
 If you have some spare time here are some activities you could do.